 The optical axis position is derived from the annual raster scan observations of Ar Lac, an eclipsing RS CVn binary star, using the HRC-I detector.
 A raster scan is a set of observations with one on-axis exposure and a series of exposures with different offset angles and directions.
 The optical axis is determined by fitting the encircled energy radii determined from each raster scan observation with a 2-dimensional quadratic function in detector coordinates.
 By definition, the focal point is where the quadratic function is at its minimum and the optical axis goes through this point.
 Figure 4.25 shows all the optical axis positions so determined since the Chandra launch.
 They are quite stable, staying well within a 10" region and consistent with the measurement errors.
+This indicates that the optical bench connecting the HRMA and the SIM is rigid and the alignment between the two is very stable.
 The HRMA PSF and therefore the superb Chandra imaging resolution has been consistent since the Chandra launch.

-4.5.4 Permanent Default Aimpoints
+4.5.4 Permanent Default Aimpoints (PDA)

-Since launch, the Chandra effective aimpoint has been drifting in around the SIM [-Y,-Z] direction, due to the thermal changes in the alignment between the X-ray telescope (HRMA) and the optical telescope (Aspect Camera Assembly - ACA).
+The target acquisition is achieved by first pointing Chandra 's optical telescope (ACA) to a coordinate based on the telescope roll angle and with a known offset from the target position.
+Since this offset is fixed, the X-ray telescope (HRMA) should then be pointing to the target.
+However, because of the thermal changes in the alignment between the HRMA and the ACA, the Chandra effective aimpoint has been drifting slowly around the SIM[-Y,-Z] direction by a few arcsec each year since launch.
 Before cycle 18, this drift was mitigated by setting default aimpoints on ACIS-I and ACIS-S using yearly updated point offsets.
-Starting with Cycle 18 observations, a permanent default aimpoint is chosen for each detector.
-These permanent default aimpoints are close enough to the optical axis so the PSFs are as sharp as on the optical axis while also far from the chip edges or node boundaries.
+Starting with Cycle 18 observations, a permanent default aimpoint (PDA) is chosen for each detector.
+These PDAs are close enough to the optical axis so the PSFs are as sharp as on the optical axis while also far from the chip edges or node boundaries.

 A predictive thermal model of the alignment between the ACA reference frame and HRMA is used in the planning process to compensate the pointing.
-However, due to residual uncertainties in this model, error boxes are given around each default aimpoint, indicating the current pointing uncertainty.
+However, due to residual uncertainties in this model, error boxes are given around each PDA, indicating the current pointing uncertainty.
 The dynamical aimpoint adjustment started on August 29, 2016.
 This process has improved the effective aimpoint stability.
-The error box sizes are based on the observations taken on all the detectors during the 6 month period prior to November 2017.
-The peak to peak swings of the short term fluctuations are 16'' in the SIM +Y direction and 12'' in the SIM +Z direction.
-In addition, the ACIS observations have a dither of 16'' amplitude, and the HRC observations have a dither of 40'' amplitude.
-So the error boxes are: For ACIS, $16'' \times 12''$ and $32'' \times 28''$ including dither; and for HRC, $16'' \times 12''$ and $56'' \times 52''$ including dither.
+The error box sizes are based on the observations taken on all the detectors during the 6 month period prior to November 2018.
+The peak to peak swings of the short term fluctuations are 16" in the SIM +Y direction and 12" in the SIM +Z direction.
+In addition, the ACIS observations have a dither of 16" (peak to peak) amplitude, and the HRC observations have a dither of 40" (peak to peak) amplitude.
+So the error boxes are: For ACIS, $16" \times 12"$ and $32" \times 28"$ including dither; and for HRC, $16" \times 12"$ and $56" \times 52"$ including dither.

 Observers also have the option to request the Y-offset, Z-offset and SIM-Z offset (the same as previous cycles) to put their targets at different locations on the detector.
-These offsets will be calculated from the default aimpoint.
+These offsets will be calculated from the PDA.
 Observers can use ObsVis to visualize the target location on the detectors with their chosen offsets.
 However, the error boxes will be the same size around their chosen location.

-4.5.5 Optical Axis and Permanent Default Aimpoint positions
+4.5.5 Optical Axis and PDA positions